Light and Heat Manipulation via Intelligent Design

-Controlling light, electricity and heat have played key roles in technological advancements throughout history.
-Advances in electrical and electromagnetic technologies, wireless communications, lasers, and computers have all been made possible by challenging our understanding of how light and other types of energy naturally behave, and how it is possible to manipulate them.
+Controlling light, electricity and heat have played key roles in technological advancements throughout human history.
+Advances in electrical and electromagnetic technologies, wireless communications, lasers, and computers have all been made possible by challenging our understanding of how light and other energy forms naturally behave, and how it is possible to manipulate them.

 Over the past 20 years, techniques for producing nanostructures have matured, resulting in a wide range of ground-breaking solutions that can control light and heat on very small scales.
 Some of the areas of advancement that have contributed to these techniques are photonic crystals, nanolithography, plasmonic phenomena and nanoparticle manipulation.
 From these advances, a new branch of material science has emerged – metamaterials.

 At META, we design and fabricate metamaterials and other functional materials.
 These are complex structures patterned in ways that perform a special function, such as transparently blocking a specific color of light, or invisibly heating a window in a car.
 These functions more generally include manipulating light, heat and electromagnetic waves in unusual ways.

 Meta: from the Greek word μετα – “to go beyond”.
 As in beyond natural materials.